Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup VPS Checklist.md

 ### How to select for OS
 - You select at the web hosting service's services dashbaord (Hostinger's hpanel, etc)
+- And then find out what the package installer is based on the OS name (Search Google)

 ---